Antony Starr

 Antony Starr as Lucas Hood

 Due to injuries sustained during the series, the actor had to decline several interesting roles.
-However, Antony harbored no regrets, as he had long wanted to challenge himself by portraying such an energetic and dynamic character.
+However, Antony had no regrets, as he'd long wanted to challenge himself by portraying such an energetic and dynamic character.
 As for the essence of the series, the actor managed to reveal Hood's inner turmoil.

 A steel from Banshee